bgermann/cforms2/readme.txt

 = Where are comment and Tell-a-Friend fields? =

-These features were remove with version 14.12.
+These features were removed with version 14.12.

 == Upgrade Notice ==